Best Buffalo Hunting in Texas

-Buffalo are considered an exotic in Texas, and can be hunted year around, but because of their size, and thick, shaggy coat, it’s best to hunt them in the colder months from December through February.
-Because of their size, they have no natural predators and with the sparse vegetation in West Texas it’s typically not all that difficult to locate them.
-The trick is to get close enough for a shot, but to remain at a safe distance.
+Buffalos are considered an exotic in Texas and can be hunted year-round, but because of their size, and thick, shaggy coat, it’s best to hunt them in the colder months from December through February.
+Because of their size, they have no natural predators and it’s typically not all that difficult to locate them.
+The trick is to get close enough for a shot but to remain at a safe distance.

-With buffalo being considered an exotic in Texas you can hunt them year around, but it’s best to hunt these free range buffalo in the colder months from December through February.
+With buffalo being considered an exotic in Texas you can hunt them year-round, but it’s best to hunt buffalo in the colder months from December through February.
 I typically wear a comfortable pair of boots, jeans and some depending on the temperature I’ll wear a wool T-shirt adding long sleeves and a jacket/coat in cooler weather.
-When it gets real cold I’ll wear insulated overalls and a big insulated coat.
+When it gets real cold, I’ll wear insulated overalls and a big insulated coat.

 Here’s my suggested packing list:

 The only region in Texas that has free range buffalo, that you can hunt, is West Texas.
-There are numerous game ranches in the Texas Hill Country that have buffalo that you can hunt, and even a herd in Caprock Canyons State Park, but if you want to hunt free range buffalo in Texas you’ve got to go to West Texas.
+There 11-1/2 square mile ranch where I hunt buffalo in the Hill Country is North of San Antonio about an hour.
+There is also a thriving herd in Caprock Canyons State Park, but hunting isn’t allowed there, unfortunately.